 Go to the right bottom side of the report and see how many unique pages do you see?
 10’s, 100s, thousands … Did you know you had so many pages?
 WIthin the same profile illustrated this added an additional 55,000 unique pages!
 This is an issue digital marketing agencies, Facebook advertisers or even bloggers posting your own content.
 It may even be one that you may not have even know existed?!

-How query string parameters hurt your Google Analytics Reporting
+How query string parameters like fbclid hurt your Google Analytics Reporting

 - When looking at your “Top Pages” or “Top Landing Pages” report, pages with a name\value pair are likely not going to be in the list.
 If in the first step a particular landing page or individual URL is seen with several hundred or thousands of variations this will make a huge impact on what you are reporting